skellat/new-blog-post-tweety/about.md

 Other domain names exist but do not point to anything *yet*.

 This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.
 Patches may be subject to summary closure, though.
-This blog proudly utilizes [Git LFS](https://git-lfs.com/).

 This blog does not have comments at this time due to the presently unsettled legal situation globally.